Service Dog Pups Training in San Antonio to Help Injured Veterans

 While Ann was spending her summer in San Antonio, she worked with our program instructors to learn how to get around a big city and become more familiar with the many sights and sounds she would encounter in that very busy and potentially distracting urban environment.
 She experienced and became comfortable with such new experiences as the Riverwalk river cruise, carriages with horses, automobile, bus and truck traffic and of course, cowboy hats!
 Noah, much younger and less experienced, came along and learned a lot from the more seasoned Ann about how a true service dog should behave in public.
 He took a lot of advice from Ann, and now shows great potential to help reduce the symptoms of Post-traumatic Stress Disorder (PTSD) and/or Traumatic Brain Injury (TBI) as he continues along the path toward becoming a full-fledged Paws for Purple Hearts service dog for a wounded Warrior.

 Just a month ago, service dog-in-training Schatzie joined our San Antonio team.
-She flew in from the Bergin University of Canine Studies in Rohnert Park, California to join our efforts to help active duty Service Members and Veterans.
+She flew in from the Bergin College of Canine Studies in Rohnert Park, California to join our efforts to help active duty Service Members and Veterans.
 You may recognize her as “orange collar” from the University’s puppy cam.
 Schatzie is already making a difference.
 She has provided social therapy to dozens of Veterans at several VA facilities in South Texas.
 She is growing into a wonderful young pup with great confidence!

 We are very excited to announce our two newest recruits, Rusty and Lucy!
 They are from a program called Project2Heal located in North Carolina.
 We are happy to have them in our Canine Assisted Therapy program at our facility.
 They have also joined us for social therapy visits to Audie L. Murphy Memorial VA Hospital, and Kerrville VA Medical Center right here in South Texas.